graemearthur/graemearthur.github.io/_posts/2015-12-19-churchsound.md

 ![Cover](/assets/img/posts/churchsound.jpg)

-## 14 things I've learned in
-14 years of church Sound
+## 14 things from 14 years of church Sound

 1) it's never just a couple of mics